Bridge Resource Management

 - Exchange of information on the bridge

-- Fatigue, stress, heavy workload and their influence on decision making
+- Fatigue, stress and heavy workload and their influence on decision making

 - Mental resources